Table of Contents

 Iceland, the country of glaciers and volcanoes, has long been a bucket list destination for travelers.
-While the pandemic continues to halt international travel around the world, Iceland’s positive track record for containing the spread of COVID-19 has paid off.
-The country has recently decided to ease its travel restrictions further — good news for anyone thinking of planning a trip.
-In this article, we answer the important question: “Is it safe to travel to Iceland right now?”
+While the pandemic continues to halt international travel around the world, Iceland has maintained a fairly positive track record for containing the spread of COVID-19.
+The country has eased some of its travel restrictions — good news for anyone thinking of planning a trip.
+In this article, we answer the important question: “Is it safe to travel to Iceland during the COVID-19 pandemic?”
 Read on to learn of Iceland’s updated entry conditions and what you can expect upon arrival.

 Border reopening: Who can travel to Iceland for leisure?